anthony-mills/cdk-cicd-pipline/README.md

 # CDK AWS CICD Pipelines

-This is a collection of sample CICD pipelines using the AWS range of development services.
+This is a collection of simple CICD pipelines using the AWS range of development services.

 These services are provisioned with the [Amazon Cloud Development Kit ( CDK )](https://aws.amazon.com/cdk/).